 This action allows you to quickly launch one or more apps at once (e.g. with a hotkey or keyword).

 Use "Reveal file in Finder" in tandem with a File Filter object to reveal the selected file in Finder.

 The Browse in Terminal object launches the passed-in file or folder's path and opens it in macOS's Terminal app.

 The Browse in Alfred object launches the passed-in file directory in Alfred's file navigation system.

-The Action in Alfred object shows Alfred's Actions Panel for the passed-in file or files.
+The Action in Alfred object shows Alfred's Universal Actions Panel for the passed-in files, URLs or text.